WordPress Multisite Migration: Step-by-Step Guide to Move Without Downtime

 FAQs

-Out of these, I highly recommend using a plugin and Migrate Guru in particular.
+Out of these, we highly recommend using a plugin and Migrate Guru in particular.

-A – Migrate Guru.
+Migrate Guru is a great plugin to migrate multisites.
 It’s easy to use, can do the job really quickly, and requires no setup from your end.
 Moreover, it works with every web host out there.

 Tags: